Urinary incontinence - what to ask your doctor

 Are there medicines or drugs that I can take to help?
 What are the side effects?

 What tests can be done to find the cause of incontinence?

-Are there surgeries that can help fix my urinary incontinence?
+Are there surgeries or other procedures that can help fix my urinary incontinence?

 Newman DK, Burgio KL.
 Conservative management of urinary incontinence: behavioral and pelvic floor therapy and urethral and pelvic devices.
 In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh-Wein Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 121.